 If you have realised your error after driving the vehicle, it is advised that you pull over somewhere safe and switch off the vehicle immediately.
 Stopping the vehicle will help limit the damage being done to the fuel system and engine as it stops the circulation of the contaminated fuel.
 Be advised if you choose not to stop your vehicle and insist on driving you are leaving your fuel system and engine exposed to damage.

 Although it is very unfortunate that you should find yourself in this situation, rest assured you are not alone petrol in a diesel car is a common mistake.
-Each year, thousands of motorists fill their tanks with the wrong fuel.
-Mis-fuelling is a common occurrence.
-Statistically one in two people know someone who has misfuelled with misfuelling happening once a minute in the U.K.
+Each year, thousands of motorists fill their tanks with the wrong fuel, on average one every minute.
+Mis-fuelling is a common occurrence and statistically one in two people know someone who has misfuelled.

 - Petrol transforms into a solvent while in diesel.
 Therefore, it’s likely to hamper lubrication thus damaging the pump extensively as metal contacts metal.

 - Petrol is a contaminant.
 The more it gets into diesel, the more contamination it leaves behind in the system and engine.

 - The damage that petrol in diesel car causes would often mean that manufacturers would recommend a full fuel system replace at a cost of thousands of pounds.